For commission or other questions regarding buying my art, please email Meera Agarwal: firstname.lastname@example.org

 About Meera Agarwal

 Previously a tech public relations specialist in the Silicon Valley, Meera is pursuing a second career as an artist and art instructor.
-She volunteers with many local non-profits - Port Chester Carver Center, Rye Arts Center & India cultural center.
+She volunteers with many local non-profits including the Rye Arts Center, Jay Heritage Center & India cultural center.
 Chennai (India)-born Meera holds a Bachelors in Management Studies from the Birla Institute of Technology & Science (BITS), Pilani, India, and a Masters in Corporate & Public Communications from Seton Hall University, New Jersey.

 Byline article for Seema Magazine, Jan 19, 2021